DENVER -- Former presidential candidate John Hickenlooper is running for Senate.

 “I am so grateful for the support we have received from people in places across the state, am energized by the campaign that lies ahead, and excited to win back control of the Senate and get to work for the people of Colorado," Johnston said in a statement.

-Andrew Romanoff also told FOX31 he won't drop out.
+Andrew Romanoff also said he won't drop out.

 "I'm running for Senate -- I intend to stay in this race -- because I'm running to get things done," Romanoff said.

-Hickenlooper has recieved several endorsements from prominent State Senators to Members of Congress to even Presidential candidates.
+Hickenlooper has received several endorsements from prominent state senators to members of Congress and presidential candidates.

-Kamala Harris, Ed Perlmutter, State Senator Kerry Donovan and State Senator Jessie Danielson all have expressed support online.AlertMe
+Kamala Harris, Ed Perlmutter, and State Sens.
+Kerry Donovan and Jessie Danielson have expressed support online.AlertMe